Lancashire, Derbyshire and East Coast Railway: Business development

 The company saw that operating as a feeder of coal to the GER, as agreed with that company, meant that its future independence was uncertain.
 Strenuous and effective steps were taken by Willmot to develop tourism; the line was designated the Dukeries Route for the purpose.
 Nevertheless, the attraction of an independent outlet to the sea enabling a heavy mineral traffic was still prominent.
 It was plain now that the westward route, crossing the Pennines, was out of the question, but Sutton-on-Sea still beckoned to the east.
 A proposal was formulated by which a subsidiary of the LD&ECR would build the line and the docks.
 Other interests were active in planning a harbour at Sutton-on-Sea; although a branch line (the Sutton and Willoughby Railway, branching from the Great Northern Railway) was built, opening in 1886, the docks were not.
-In 1892 powers obtained to build the docks were acquired by the LD&ECR, and in 1897 the Lincoln and East Coast Railway and Dock Company was formed to acquire the powers for the docks and the connecting line from Lincoln.
+In 1892 powers in the Lancashire, Derbyshire and East Coast Railway Act 1892 (55 & 56 Vict. c. clvi) obtained to build the docks were acquired by the LD&ECR, and in 1897 the Lincoln and East Coast Railway and Dock Company was formed to acquire the powers for the docks and the connecting line from Lincoln.
 The capital was to be £2 million, but no progress was made and it was abandoned in 1902.

 The Newark and Ollerton Railway had been authorised, but never built.
 It would have given the Great Northern Railway access to Manchester, if the western part of the LD&ECR had been built, but that was now unlikely.
-After several extensions of time granted by Parliament it was formally abandoned under an LD&ECR Act of 1900.
+After several extensions of time granted by Parliament it was formally abandoned under the Lancashire, Derbyshire and East Coast Railway Act 1900 (63 & 64 Vict. c. cxlii).